Reap_and_Sow

 See graphic: Bristol’s existing food ecosystem:

-• Active and engaged citizens who want to make a difference.
-Social and media reach to communicate with them.
+Active and engaged citizens - want to make a difference.
+Social and media outreach to communicate with them.

-• Well networked food community (even if informally, across hospitality and food business sector)
+Well-networked food community (even if informally, across hospitality and food business sectors)

-Breadth and depth: The existing ecosystem of different types of food projects and businesses here was diverse.
-It meant we could mobile across communities, for more inclusive, city-wide reach.
-It wasn’t just one Michelin-starred restaurant, but everyone from the food banks, to community food projects, to cafes, restaurants and eateries.
-We had a strong charitable sector that was missing the food.
+Breadth and depth: The existing ecosystem of different types of food projects and businesses here were diverse.
+It meant we could mobile across communities, for a more inclusive, city-wide reach.
+It wasn’t just one Michelin-starred restaurant, but everyone, from the food banks to community food projects, to cafès, restaurants and eateries.
+We had a strong charitable sector that was missing food.
 We created varied opportunities for participation across industries, businesses and individuals.

-The importance of strategic communications: A city food ecosystem should be a diverse collection of all types of food businesses and projects.
-Like any decentralised network, that is it’s strength, but also it’s challenge, because each business or project communicates in their own way.
-Aligning messaging behind a strategic tone and key phrases, meant we engaged a broader demographic of citizens (those giving, but also those needing support and access)
+The importance of strategic communications: A strong city food ecosystem should be a diverse collection of all types of food businesses and projects.
+Like any decentralised network, that is its strength, but also its challenge, because each business or project communicates in its own way.
+Aligning messaging behind a strategic tone and key phrases, meant we engaged a broader demographic of citizens (those giving, but also those needing support and access.)

 The citizen engagement piece is so often overlooked: We spend billions of pounds each year writing strategies or programmes of nutritional change, but very little on engaging citizens in what it means to co-create regenerative, local food communities.
 Engaging widespread public support for a regenerative national food agenda is an essential missing piece of the puzzle.
 Whether through communications campaigns, school education, community cooking or events – we cannot successfully encourage the public to eat differently, if we’re not engaged with the work of safeguarding, maintaining and rebuilding our existing food cultures.

 Food is a participative, community-led activity.
-We need to be connecting with the public on how they can participate in the producing, shopping, cooking and distribution of food at community level.
-Not simply in lower-income communities, which are being told to ‘learn to shop and cook and budget’ by politicians in the UK.
+We need to be connecting with the public on how they can participate in the production, shopping, cooking and distribution of food at the community level.
+Not simply in lower-income communities, which are being told to ‘learn to shop, cook and budget’ by politicians in the UK.
 But across every background and demographic that makes up our society.
 Just because you can afford to shop at Waitrose, doesn’t mean you’re not a part of the problem.

-In my country we have already lost of a huge amount of the intangible / in-built community systems for exchanging knowledge and information around food.
+In my country, we have already lost a huge amount of the intangible/in-built community systems for exchanging knowledge and information about food.
 Speaking to all the Latin American, African and other global economies represented here, I wanted to say;

 It is much harder to rebuild cultural systems of culinary heritage and traditional knowledge once they have been lost, than it is to safeguard them before they disappear.

-Much of what we’ve discussed over these last days about the role of women and as keepers of food knowledge and culinary heritage, or the needs of market traders, home-cooks and the informal food-producing economy - in my country we have already lost, or dismantled, so much of this community infrastructure.
+Much of what we’ve discussed over these last days about the role of women, as keepers of food knowledge and culinary heritage or the needs of market traders, home cooks and the informal food-producing economy - in my country we have already lost or dismantled, so much of this community infrastructure.
 Building cultural systems back from scratch is twice as hard as saving them before they’re gone.
 You have the opportunity to protect your existing culinary cultures.
 They are hugely important cultural assets.
 I encourage you to learn from our mistakes.

 The importance of existing associations